bajoski34/mcp-flutterwave/README.md

 - `disable-checkout`: Disable a checkout transaction link
 - `retry-transaction`: Analyze and provide guidance for retrying a failed transaction
 - `get-transaction-timeline`: Get the timeline/history of events for a transaction
+- `get-beneficiaries`: Get the list of beneficiaries for a transfer
+- `get-transfers`: Get the list of transfers for a customer
+- `create-transfer`: Create a transfer for a customer
+- `create-beneficiary`: Create a beneficiary for transfers

 ## Installation